joshuakto/obsidian-cardify/README.md

-# Obsidian Sample Plugin
+# Obsidian Cardify Plugin

-This is a sample plugin for Obsidian (https://obsidian.md).

-This project uses Typescript to provide type checking and documentation.
-The repo depends on the latest plugin API (obsidian.d.ts) in Typescript Definition format, which contains TSDoc comments describing what it does.

-**Note:** The Obsidian API is still in early alpha and is subject to change at any time!

-This sample plugin demonstrates some of the basic functionality the plugin API can do.
-- Adds a ribbon icon, which shows a Notice when clicked.
-- Adds a command "Open Sample Modal" which opens a Modal.
+This is a plugin to separate contents in a markdown, assign links to each separated content, and create subsequent markdowns to store the link.
+The objective is to make it easier to incorporate markdown contents as cards in canvas.

+Cardify has these basic functionalities
+- Selection of separator (currently only supports two new lines or ---).
+- Detect whether an internal link exists in the content, if not assign automatically.
+- Create a markdown for each separated content (while preserving the frontmatter).
+	- Give an index for the created page based on the position of the separated contents.
+	- Extract comment from content to use as title for the created page
-- Adds a plugin setting tab to the settings page.
+- Create a folder to store the created markdown.
-- Registers a global click event and output 'click' to the console.
+- (to remove) Registers a global click event and output 'click' to the console.
-- Registers a global interval which logs 'setInterval' to the console.
+- (to remove) Registers a global interval which logs 'setInterval' to the console.

-## First time developing plugins?

-Quick starting guide for new plugin devs:

-- Check if [someone already developed a plugin for what you want](https://obsidian.md/plugins)!
-There might be an existing plugin similar enough that you can partner up with.
-- Make a copy of this repo as a template with the "Use this template" button (login to GitHub if you don't see it).
-- Clone your repo to a local development folder.
-For convenience, you can place this folder in your `.obsidian/plugins/your-plugin-name` folder.
-- Install NodeJS, then run `npm i` in the command line under your repo folder.
-- Run `npm run dev` to compile your plugin from `main.ts` to `main.js`.
-- Make changes to `main.ts` (or create new `.ts` files).
-Those changes should be automatically compiled into `main.js`.
-- Reload Obsidian to load the new version of your plugin.
-- Enable plugin in settings window.
-- For updates to the Obsidian API run `npm update` in the command line under your repo folder.
+Planned functionalities
+- Switch for toggling function to automatically assign internal links.
+- List of regex arranged in order of priority to use as title of the created markdown.

+## How to use
+1. Upon installation, a dice icon will be visible on the ribbon.
+2. Navigate to the markdown file you want to Cardify.
+3. Clicking the dice icon will generate a folder named the same as the active file and store created markdowns in it.
+**Note:** Currently, the plugin will change the content of the markdown when inserting internal link.
+If the spacing of the document is important, do not use this plugin for now.
+In the future there will be an option to choose whether you want to modify content of existing files.

 ## Releasing new releases